VonHeikemen/lsp-zero-docs/content/blog/lsp-config-without-plugins.md

 ```
 :::

-That's it.
-Just pass the name of a language server as a first argument.

-You might be wondering why isn't `vim.lsp.config` enough?
+You might be wondering why isn't `vim.lsp.config()` enough?
 It has all the information.
 The filetype, the commmand, root_marker stuff.
 Why do we need an extra function?
 Because weird projects exists.

 Imagine.
-You have a default config that works fine... except in that one monorepo at work.
+You have a default config that works fine everywhere... except in that one monorepo at work.
 You know the one.
 Then you wish you could have a special config just for that one use case.
 Good news, you can do that, because configuration and setup are separate steps.
 You can use `vim.lsp.enable()` to invoke the right config at the right time.

-## Quick example code
+## Example code

-To recap, to use a language server in Neovim `v0.11` we have to:
+Quick recap, to use a language server in Neovim `v0.11` we have to:

 1. Install a language server
 2. Define a configuration